Man arrested following fatal shooting on Valentine’s Day in North Knoxville

 Knoxville Police said Iran Lyons, 18, has been charged with first-degree murder, attempted first-degree murder, and other additional charges after the death of 21-year-old Rahleik Garcia.

 On Feb.
-14, Knoxville Police responded to Badgett Drive near Goins Drive after a report of a shooting.
+14, Knoxville Police responded to Badgett Drive near Goins Drive in the Lonsdale neighborhood after a report of a shooting.

 The officers found Garcia suffering from one gunshot wound.
 He was pronounced dead at the scene.